Frequently Asked Questions (FAQ)

 How can I add my name to the waiting list for a Canadian flag that has flown on Parliament Hill?

-To request a flag that has flown on Parliament Hill, you must send a written request with your name, complete home address and telephone number, as well as your choice of flag.
+To request a flag that has flown on Parliament Hill, you must send a written request with your name, complete home address, telephone number, email address, as well as your choice of flag.

 To request a flag or to report a change of address, please contact Public Works and Government Services Canada by letter, facsimile or email: